FlorentinaMargarita/how_to_eat_an_elephant/README.md

 In the terminal just run `docker-compose up`.
 Go to localhost...

+* If you open grafana on `http://localhost:3000/` both username and password are `admin`.

 # How to run the application locally

 Open 2 terminals: